tousif13/Cyber_Security/Security Assessment of WiFi.md

 * `802.11ac` - Transmits at 5GHz frequency.
 It allows for transmission on multiple spatial streams upto eight.
 It is far faster than its predecessors as it is called as 5G or Gigabit WiFi.
 * `802.11ax` - Also known as WiFi 6.
 Allows an even higher data flow rate upto 9.2 Gbps.
 Accepts multiple devices also connect on a higher 6 GHz band.
 * `802.11be` - Projected to be the standard by 2024, should offer better range, faster data rates and more connections than its previous versions.

+Attacks on Wi-Fi

+* `Denial-of-Service (DOS) Attack` - DOS attack is which flooding the Wi-Fi network with more no of requests that overloads the network and prevents the users from accessing it.